 360 degree feedback

-In the last article we have discussed some of the common manager mistakes which damage the reputation and interpersonal relationships of managers and leaders, and ultimately lead to their failure.
-However, that was not the full list of what research shows are the most common causes of such outcomes.
-Here are 6 more common management mistakes, which might even be more detrimental for the managers themselves, but also painful for their employees
+In the last article we discussed some managerial mistakes that damage reputation and interpersonal relationships of managers and leaders, and ultimately lead to their failure.
+However, that was not a full list of what research shows as the most common causes of such outcomes.
+Here you may find six further management mistakes, which might even be more detrimental for the managers themselves, but also painful for their employees.

-Are often angered, annoyed and easily upset, Avoid giving honest feedback, but are privately resentful and irritated, Are overconfident and feel entitled, but avoid taking responsibility for mistakes, …
+They are often angry, annoyed and easily upset.
+They avoid giving honest feedback, but are resentful and easily irritated in private.
+They are overconfident and feel privileged, but avoid taking responsibility for their mistakes…

-Avoid risks and are reluctant to make decisions, Rarely communicate with employees and seem distant, Rarely admit their mistakes, but “charm their way out” of problems…
+Many mangers avoid risks and are reluctant to make decisions.
+They rarely communicate with employees and seem distant, they also seldom admit their mistakes, but “charm their way out” of problems…

-How can we identify that who are (or will be) good leaders?
+How to identify who are (or will be) good leaders?

 How exactly?
 For example by conducting tests.

 Leadership competence is an inexhaustible research theme.
-The results of these researches are endlessly suggesting us, what, when and how we should consider and measure when we are searching for good leaders.
+The results of these researches endlessly suggest us, what, when and how we should consider and measure when we are searching for good leaders.